-Note: It is strongly recommended that fuel storage tanks be thoroughly cleaned before converting to Ultra Low Sulfur Diesel (ULSD) (15 ppm or less sulfur) and/or biodiesel/biodiesel blends.
+Note: Thorough cleaning of fuel storage tanks is strongly recommended before converting to Ultra Low Sulfur Diesel (ULSD) (15 ppm or less sulfur) and/or biodiesel/biodiesel blends.
 Conversion to ULSD and/or biodiesel/biodiesel blends can loosen fuel system and fuel storage tank deposits.
-Bulk tank continuous filtration unit and dispensing point filters, and onboard engine filters change intervals may need to be shortened for an extended period of time in order to allow for this cleaning effect.
+Bulk tank filtration unit and dispensing point filters, and onboard engine filters change intervals may need to be shortened for an extended period of time to allow for this cleaning effect.
+Note: Consult your local Cat dealer for additional information on Cat designed and produced filtration products.